 But as human beings, we need our stories, we need to make sense of our lives and of the obstacles that have confronted us.
 In my opinion, giving this right back to women and girls is an essential factor in redeeming them the most fundamental human dignity.
-Even though we have seen more changes in the last fifty years than in many centuries combined, we also have a better insight in how much girls are suffering still — just because of their gender.
+Even though we have seen more changes in the last fifty years than in many centuries combined, we also have a better insight into how much girls are suffering still — just because of their gender.
 From self-esteem issues to incest, the numbers of crimes against girls is still horrifying.

-But, by giving girls their own voices and not necessarily as victims, we also understand and slowly realize their unfathomable power to transform their own lives and that of others.
+But, by giving girls their own voices, and not necessarily as victims, we also understand and slowly realize their unfathomable power to transform their own lives and that of others.
 Then we need to listen as girls reveal the impressive reservoir of resilience, perseverance and compassion that we need so urgently for our own survival as a species.

 GWN: We are working with our teens to understand what they’re reading in school versus what they read on their own.
+At Girls Write Now, we embrace the classics and encourage girls to read new, diverse work from many of the authors in our community.
 What is important for girls to be reading?
-At Girls Write Now, we embrace the classics and encourage girls to read new, diverse work from many of the authors in our community.
 Was there a particular book growing up that you identified with and helped you during your teen years?

 MP: I have always been an avid reader.
-In fact, I need other people stories to feed mine and to connect with the many different realities that make up life.
+In fact, I need other people’s stories to feed mine and to connect with the many different realities that make up life.
 I think I have always been an idealist at heart, so my favorite author since I was a child is Victor Hugo.
 If you believe in the power of words to move one’s soul I would encourage young women to read him.
 To me it works better than self-help books or positive thinking.